 So what went wrong?
 At the time, I used the excuse, “we grew apart.”
 What does that mean and how does it happen?
 For one, it means that you let your marriage die, you let other people and things take the place of your spouse.
 For me, I know my job became a huge distraction and barrier in our marriage.
 I know that was where a lot of that “growing apart” started.

-I know another area that harmed our relationship was that us girls would get together and “male bash” our spouses!
+I know another area that harmed our relationship was my female colleagues and I would get together over lunch and “male bash” our spouses!
 What is with that?
 Why tear down your mate to others?
 What did we hope to accomplish?
 Make life better for everyone?
 Well, I guess when they say, “misery loves company” it applies to spousal bashing.
-I do know men do it as much if not more than women when they get together! (or is it about equal?)
-The man I am married to today is the same man I used to bash, tear down, and think poorly of!
+I do know men do it as much if not more than women when they get together!
+Or is it about equal?
+The man I am married to today is the same man I used to bash, tear down, and think poorly of – but NO MORE!
 OK, common sense says, if you say you don’t like something long enough, you are going to not like that something.
 I know this is true because I began to dislike my husband!
 I saw every fault, every weakness, every undesirable trait real or imagined!
 So no wonder we grew apart!
 I was going the wrong way!

 When we remarried, we became members of a church – the first time as a couple.
 We still recall the very first Sunday School lesson that really convicted us and helps us to become faithful to whatever church we felt God planted us in!
 Pastor Gentner was teaching us on what type of Christians were we, “grasshoppers” or…oh no, I can’t remember anything else!
 But we knew we did not want to be grasshoppers and we settled into a wonderful Bible teaching and preaching church (Laurel Hill Bible Church in New Jersey).
 When we moved to Virginia, we felt led to Ferry Farm Baptist Church and in our last move, New Covenant Presbyterian Church, PCA in Florida.
 The next thing we learned was the importance and value of tithing!
 There are so many scriptures about tithing that come from the Old Testament and talk about old terminology, I don’t want to quote anything at this point (feel free to add some scriptures in the comment section) but suffice it to say, we felt from what we learned in the New Testament, that the Lord should lead you to give what you can.
 When we divorced, we had lost our wealth and started from scratch.
 Bill also decided to go to college and not work while he would also take care of Jessica rather than have her in day care.
 We had to learn to budget and we counted every penny!
 We decided we would just start with the 10% and took it off the top, then lived on whatever was left over.
 As time went on, we felt led to give to others, beside our church, in addition to that 10%.
 Eventually, I began to use Quicken to manage our finances and saw I could make a pie chart of how we spent our money and I loved to see our tithing and charitable giving part grow bigger each year.
 Can you guess what happened?
 The more we gave the more we seemed to have!
 I just love it!